Chapter XVII – Mighty Guard

 Speaking of which, his field exam was tomorrow.
 If he put in a full day of training today, he could feel a little more productive.
 The water pitcher on the table was still half full and he drank the rest of it straight from the pitcher.
-He wiped his mouth with his wrist and set the pitcher back down.
+He wiped his mouth with the back of his wrist and set the pitcher down.
 There was nothing more to see here, and if he stayed any longer he might get angry again.

 He opened the door and stepped out, only to come face-to-face with a young Cadet.

 "Ahhh!" came a small cry.
 "H-hey!
 What are you doing in Instructor Trepe's dorm?"